scropioczn/ChatChat/README.md

 # ChatChat
-An iOS chat app using AWS as backend server.
+An iOS chat app using mongoDB as backend server.